qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   you how your data are distributed.
-  A low Z-Score means that the data are likely to be the result of a spatially random process, while a high Z-Score means that your data are unlikely to be a result of a spatially random process.
+  A low Z-Score means that the data are likely to be the result of a spatially random process, while a high Z-Score means that your data A Z-Score close to 0 means that the data are likely to be the result of a spatially random process, while a Z-Score far from 0 means that the data are unlikely to be the result of a spatially random process.

 .. note:: This algorithm uses ellipsoid based measurements and respects the current :ref:`ellipsoid settings <measurements_ellipsoid>`.